asmaamirkhan/DeepLearningNotes/1-HelloWorld/README.md

 ```
 Then we have to start training process.

-Code example:
+### 👩‍💻 Code example:
 ```python
 model.fit(xs, ys, epochs=500)
 ```
-Every thing is done :sunglasses: !
-Now we can test our neural network with new data.
+Every thing is done 😎 !
+Now we can test our neural network with new data 🎉

-Code example:
+### 👩‍💻 Code example:
 ```python
 print(model.predict([10.0]))
 ```

 ## 👩‍💻 My Code
-- Full source code is [here](./HelloWorldWithTF.ipynb)
+- Full source code is [here 🐾](./HelloWorldWithTF.ipynb)

 ## 🔃 Traditional Programming vs Machine Learning
 <img src="../res/TraditionalProgvsML.JPG" width="350"  />